Department of Neuroscience, Developmental and Regenerative Biology

 Concentration in Pre-Medical Neuroscience

 The B.S. degree in Neuroscience with a concentration in Pre-Medical Neuroscience is designed to prepare students for professional programs in medicine.
-This concentration has a recommended curriculum that is designed to meet the requirements for entry medical school and to prepare students for the MCAT examination.
-For completion of the Pre-Medical Neuroscience Concentration students must have both an overall math/science GPA of 3.5 or higher, and complete all required coursework within the concentration with a minimum GPA of 3.5 or higher.
+This concentration has a recommended curriculum that is designed to meet the requirements for entry to medical school and to prepare students for the MCAT examination.
+For completion of the Pre-Medical Neuroscience Concentration, students must have both an overall math/science GPA of 3.5 or higher and complete all required coursework within the concentration with a minimum GPA of 3.5 or higher.
 All candidates for the concentration in Pre-Medical Neuroscience must complete the following:

 CHE 2603Organic Chemistry I3